ronaldyonggi/cs/README.md

 This repository contains course materials in UC Berkeley Data 8 Course that I have completed.
 The syllabus and lecture videos used are based on the Summer 2017 course.
 The assignments are based on Fall 2016 materials.

+## Progress Table

 The table below keeps track of the materials that I have / have not completed.
+The syllabus and lecture videos are based on the Summer 2017 course.
+The assignments are based on Fall 2016 course materials.

 |  Day  |  Date  | Topic | Reading | Assignment |
 |  ---  |  ---  | ----- | ---- | ---- |